-Loyola Marymount University (LMU) Information Technology Services (ITS) seeks an Instructional Technologist to provide top-tier support to the faculty of Seaver College of Science and Engineering (SCSE).
+Loyola Marymount University (LMU) Information Technology Services (ITS) seeks an Instructional Technologist to provide top-tier support to the faculty of the School of Film and Television (SFTV) and the College of Communication and Fine Arts (CFA).
 The person in this position will work as part of a team of Instructional Technologists and report to the Manager of Instructional Technology.

-The person in this role will be expected to know the curriculum, culture, and nuances of the SCSE academic community so they can advise smartly and suggest practices best suited for the SCSE community's teaching and learning styles.
+The person in this role will be expected to know the curriculum, culture, and nuances of both of these academic communities so they can advise smartly and suggest practices best suited for each of the teaching and learning styles.